.

 20 wpm60ms180ms180ms420ms

-How to Remember Period (Full Stop) in Morse Code
+How to Remember the Period in Morse Code

 .-.-.-

-Frequently Asked Questions — Period (Full Stop) in Morse Code
+Frequently Asked Questions — Period in Morse Code

-To send a Period (Full Stop): short tap, then long press, then short tap, then long press, then short tap, then long press.
-Punctuation in Morse code uses 5-6 signals.
+To send the period: short tap, then long press, then short tap, then long press, then short tap, then long press.
+Keep one unit of silence between each signal and three units between this character and the next.

 ✓ Copied!